 By Jamie Grover

-Staying committed to regular workouts can be tricky when the sofa and a Netflix marathon seems so alluring after a long day’s work.
-A high level of mental toughness and motivation is needed to stay disciplined whilst dealing with the physical demands of training.
+Staying committed to regular workouts can be tricky when the sofa and a Netflix marathon seem alluring after a long day’s work.
+A high level of mental toughness and motivation is needed to stay disciplined while dealing with the physical demands of training.
 However, many individuals who overcome these potential barriers face an additional challenge: gym anxiety.

 Gym anxiety refers to the feeling of judgment that some trainees experience at the gym.
 It destroys lifters’ confidence and motivation and often leads them to give up on their training altogether.
-According to a survey by FitRated, 51.4% of people have ‘avoided the gym due to anxiety or fear of judgement’.
-Gym anxiety affects all levels of trainee, but it’s particularly common among beginners who are new to training.
+According to a survey by FitRated, 51.4% of people have avoided going to the gym due to anxiety or fear of judgment.
+Gym anxiety affects individuals at all levels of fitness, but it is particularly common among beginners who are new to training.

-A recent survey by PureGym concurred, revealing that half of all ‘non-gym goers’ are scared by the idea of going to the gym.
-40% of the respondents to the survey said they were most worried about looking stupid in front of others while exercising.
-In other words, most beginners fear that they will be ridiculed by more experienced trainees for doing an exercise incorrectly or messing up in some other way.
+A recent survey by PureGym supported these findings, revealing that half of all non-gym goers are scared of going to the gym.
+Among respondents, 40% said they were most concerned about looking foolish in front of others while exercising.
+In other words, most beginners fear that more experienced trainees will ridicule them for performing exercises incorrectly or making mistakes in other ways.

 For a notion that will challenge the concept of self-discipline, both inside and outside the gym, read about how MOTIVATION IS A LIE